-Germany has over 79 cities with a population at least 100,000, some of them are perfect for day trips, some might require more time to spend in.
+Germany has over 79 cities with a population of at least 100,000; some of them are perfect for day trips, and some might require you to spend more time.

 - Rothenburg ob der Tauber

-Germany is indeed a tourist paradise because there is just so much to discover.
-But some places can be quite overwhelming if you are aiming for a quite city trip.
-These cities are perfect for a day of the walk and maybe some shopping with the stops in cute cafes or coffee shops.
+Germany is indeed a tourist paradise because there is so much to discover.
+But some places can be quite large and overwhelming if you are aiming for a quiet city trip.
+These cities are perfect for a day, so you can walk around, do some shopping and enjoy cute cafes or coffee shops.

 Size: 108.8 km²

-Heidelberg is a beautiful and very touristy famous university town on the Neckar River in the southwestern region – Baden Württemberg.
+Heidelberg is a beautiful and very touristy famous university town on the Neckar River in the southwestern region of Baden Württemberg.

-It’s worth to visit all-time in the year and surely must-do if you are in Frankfurt.
-About 45 minutes south of the Frankfurt Airport, Heidelberg is easily accessible by the train/car.
+It’s worth visiting all-time in the year and surely a must-do if you are in Frankfurt.
+About 45 minutes south of the Frankfurt Airport, Heidelberg is easily accessible by train/car.

 Heidelberg is one of the few German cities that wasn’t destroyed in World War II and also one of the mine favorites.
 It’s known as a romantic city, thanks to its well remained medieval and baroque architecture.

-Heidelberg one of the most picturesque destinations in Germany.
-You will enjoy not only gorgeous buildings and castles but also surrounded nature.
+Heidelberg is one of the most picturesque destinations in Germany.
+You will enjoy not only gorgeous buildings and castles but also be surrounded by nature.

 Even Mark Twain was inspired by the environment of the city so he could finish his novel The Adventures of Huckleberry Finn, which translates like blueberries, and Heildelbeere is the German name for it.
 So you see all connected.